marvin-hansen/AI-FUN/README.md

 Examples:

-* "The great delusion of modernity roots in discarding the laws of nature"
+* "The great delusion of modernity roots in the discard of the laws of nature"
 * "All great spirits are thought to be infinite."
 * "You can not see your soul burned in your hand"
 * "You will not live in what one draws"